Becoming a Rescue Diver – Upgrading your skill’s & confidence

 Diver with missing fins, lost mask or attempting to snatch your primary regulator directly from your mouth.
 Divers dropping weights, or that ‘narced’ diver who is trying to donate air from their alternate air source to fish.
 Because they looked like they needed air.
 All of these things can happen (believe it or not the donating air to fish is something i have seen myself.

 After all of this get ready to deal with panicked divers on the surface (who will most certainly try to push you down into the blue).
 There also will be unconscious and missing divers underwater.
 You descend, fin, kick, push, lift, perform rescue breaths, drag divers, get them up onto the boat (some help here, boat boys?).
 Along with performing CPR, initiate emergency treatment and plan, and more.

 Think you are done? nope, through out the day you will see people ‘fall off’ the boat, divers coming up ‘missing’ their buddy and all sorts of other fun scenarios will play out during the day.

 Is the Rescue Course for you?

-The Rescue course is not only something that need’s to be done for Divemasters and Instructors, it is something that we recommend to all divers to boost confidence and knowledge, to take your diving to the next level.
+The Rescue course is not only something that need’s to be done for Divemasters and Instructors.
+It is something that we recommend to all divers to boost confidence and knowledge.
+It will take your diving to the next level.
 The underwater and rescue skills will stick with you throughout the rest of your diving career.
 If you are not the most confident diver, take up the rescue course.
 The training will boost not just your skills, but your underwater confidence too.